Pursuing Justice, Power and Property for Every Person.

 The “Poor Peoples Campaign” of the 1960s was a model of Social Justice in mobilizing non-violent people power the end racist segregation laws.
 Unfortunately the Campaign limited its economic demands to increased “government-created jobs and welfare,” ignoring the ever-increasing control over money power by a tiny elite.
 Today the richest 1% of Americans own more income-producing property than the bottom 90% of the American people.
 Globally, eight of the richest world citizens own more income-producing assets than over 3.5 billion world citizens.

-Today’s young and rising leaders are becoming increasingly aware of CESJ’s money reforms under the Just Third Way’s proposed Capital Homestead Act.
+Today’s young and rising leaders are becoming increasingly aware of CESJ’s money reforms under the Just Third Way’s proposed Economic Democracy Act.
 This program of national economic reforms would provide equal future ownership opportunities from the bottom-up.
 For the first time in history, we could meet Bucky Fullers’s challenge to all citizens of the 21st Century:

 “Make the world work for 100% of humanity in the shortest possible time, with spontaneous cooperation and without ecological offense or the disadvantage of anyone.”